Where do you get your ideas?

 What is it like to work with an illustrator?
 What happens if the pictures are not how you first imagined them?

 Strangely, throughout the production process, the way I first imagined my characters grows hazier by the day until I find myself, by the end, adopting the illustrator’s visual interpretation as my own.
-This ability to forego my initial vision has been really helpful to developing and maintaining a good functioning creative partnership.
+This ability to forego my initial vision has been helpful in developing and maintaining a good functioning creative partnership.

 If you could be any character in fiction, who would you be?